DIVORCE SOLICITOR FOR YOU IN PERTH

 What then is 'unreasonable behaviour' ?
 It can be thought through in this way - ‘ Is it unreasonable, in the light of the behaviour exhibited by spouse A, to expect spouse B to continue to live with spouse A ? ” There is no prescribed list detailing exactly what is or is not defined as ” unreasonable behaviour ” Behaviour that may cause a gentler soul to head to their solicitor could be, in contrast, simply shrugged off by another party.
 The behaviour may be active or passive; behaviour exhibited by a spouse that is aggressive, controlling & domineering would appear, on the face of it, to be unreasonable.
 Evidence will need to be led in court by the pursuer showing example(s) of the unreasonable behaviour leading to the breakdown of the marriage alongside supportive evidence of the unreasonable behaviour from another witness.

-In this instance you have to use the Ordinary case procedure for divorce.
-If you can agree about the grounds for divorce and what to do about the children, money and property the divorce can go to court as an undefended case.
-Statements, known as affidavits, are taken from family or friends stating that the marriage has broken down in such a way that you cannot be expected to continue living with your spouse.
-The expectation here is that the Sheriff will be satisfied with the gravity of the statements and grant divorce.
-If you cannot agree about the grounds for the divorce, or issues about the children, money or property the divorce application will go to court as a defended case.
+In this instance you have to use the Ordinary cause procedure.
+If you can reach agreement with your spouse on establishing grounds for divorce, contact & residence arrangements for your children are agreed and you have reached agreement with your spouse on financial matters, then you may raise your divorce with an expectation it will proceed as undefended.
+Statements, known as affidavits, are taken from you & your witness stating that the marriage has broken down irretrievably and there is no prospect of reconciliation and contact & residence arrangements for the children are agreed, The expectation here is that the Sheriff will be satisfied with the affidavits of you and your witness and grant divorce.
+If you cannot agree about the grounds for the divorce, or contact arrangements for the children, money or property then you can raise an action in court for divorce..
 Here the parties will, after much preparation by their respective solicitors, state their case in person before the Sheriff.
 Through a combination of affidavits, pleadings, reports and witnesses, the Sheriff will consider the case before him before issuing any orders at a later date.